Lightning OPD: Efficient Post-Training for Large Reasoning Models with Offline On-Policy Distillation: Methodology

-\begin{remark} The covariance term vanishes when $\pi_\theta = \pi_{\text{ref}}$ and grows as the student diverges, acting as an implicit trust-region penalty that opposes drift from $\pi_{\text{ref}}$.
-Unlike an explicit KL penalty, this regularization requires no hyperparameter and arises automatically from fixing the rollout distribution. \end{remark}
+The covariance term vanishes at initialization ($w \equiv 1$) and grows with drift, empirically acting as a trust-region effect that stabilizes training without an explicit KL penalty (Figure~\ref{fig:dyn_iw}).
 The three results above assume the SFT and OPD stages use the same teacher.
-We formalize this as \emph{teacher consistency} and show that violating it introduces an irreducible bias in both paradigms.
+We formalize this as \emph{teacher consistency} and show that violating it introduces a bias in both paradigms:

 \begin{theorem}[Teacher Consistency and the Offline-Online Gap] Let $\pi_T^{\text{SFT}}$ and $\pi_T^{\text{OPD}}$ denote the teachers used in the SFT and OPD stages.
 Under Assumptions~\ref{asm:second_moment}--\ref{asm:mismatch},